-The heating system must be capable of operating when the exterior temperature is below 65 degrees Fahrenheit.
+The heating system must be capable of operating when the interior temperature is below 65 degrees Fahrenheit, or a higher set temperature as needed for elderly or disabled program participants.

 Additionally, all heaters must be operable by properly functioning thermostat, as opposed to need for opening a heating unit to ignite heater with a match or pressing an "on" switch/button within the unit, as these options may pose a safety hazard to the family.